VadlamudiNaveen/HashnodeBlogBackup/cl41o9b6m00y9pmnv65acfixe.md

 %[https://naveenvadlamudi.hashnode.dev/snowflake-data-migration-part-1]

+** Incremental Data Load:  **

 Firstly We integrate the data from different sources and will load them, into AWS S3 in a raw zone which acts as a datalake.

 - Because over S3 we store the data from multiple tables.
 As a Simple CSV Files ....

 - And Once the Load is Done We transfer the data from the Raw files into Snowflake Landing Layer, Using the ``COPY INTO`` Command.

-- Once the Data is Loaded into Landing Layer We Perform a ```Change Data Capture``` over main table from ```Cleaned Layer``` which will let us know whether the data came is Updated / Inserted and we respectively do the operations on the main table.
+- From there, we Perform a ```Change Data Capture``` over main table from ```Cleaned Layer``` which will let us know whether the data arrived is Updated / Inserted so we respectively perform the necessary operations on the main table.

 - Finally, once the data ingestion is completed we start building the data warehouse, i.e Dimensions and Fact Tables, to serve our business purpose.
 Which is usually Datawarehouse layer.

+- And at the end once the DW layer is Succesfully Completed, we clone them into semantic layer for visualization.